LinuxLab-ESGI/Gaming-on-Linux-systems/Presentation.md

 # Drauger OS

-- Based on Ubuntu TLS but
+- Based on Ubuntu TLS
 - Customized Linux Kernel to reduced the latency
 - Claims to support most Xbox and Xbox360 controllers and some PlayStation controllers as well